School of Psychological Science

 - If by week two of Semester you have not been able to find a suitable tutorial/lab you can apply to swap.

-- Complete the School's 'Application for Change of CAS Group Allocation' form and contact the unit coordinator to seek approval to swap classes.
+- Complete the School's 'Application for Change of CAS Group Allocation' form

 - An email will be sent once changes have been made asking students to check their allocations in CAS.
 Please note: